Set families and Foulkes modules: Outline

 \begin{theorem} If $\mathcal{P}$ is the unique set family of its type, then $\mathcal{P}$ is minimal.
 If~$\mathcal{P}$ is a minimal set family then $\mathcal{P}$ is closed.
 There exist closed set families that are not minimal, and minimal set families that are not unique for their type. \end{theorem}

-The existence of minimal set families that are not unique for their type is of particular significance, since such families demonstrate that the multiplicity $d$ in Theorem~\ref{thm:basis} can be~\hbox{$> 1$}.
+The existence of minimal set families that are not unique for their type is of particular significance, since such families demonstrate that the multiplicity $d$ in Theorem~\ref{thm:basis} can be strictly greater than 1.

 Even with the help of Theorem \ref{thm:minimals}, it appears to be a difficult matter to decide, when $m$ is odd, whether a given partition of $mn$ labels a minimal constituent of the Foulkes character $\phi^{(m^n)}$.
-In \S 5.2 we give a construction that gives some of these partitions.
+In \S 6.2 we give a construction that gives some of these partitions.
 We prove that this construction gives every such partition if and only if $n \le 5$.

-We end in \S 6 by defining the generalized Foulkes characters $\phi^\mu$ considered in \cite{McKay1} and showing how to obtain their minimal constituents from the minimal constituents of the $\phi^{(m^n)}$.
-The main part of this section may be read independently of the rest of the paper.
+We end in \S 7 by defining the generalized Foulkes characters $\phi^\mu$ considered in \cite{McKay1} and showing how to obtain their minimal constituents from the minimal constituents of the $\phi^{(m^n)}$.
+This section may be read independently of the rest of the paper.